 3. Hike the Mt.
 Battie trail at Camden Hills State Park

-This beautiful coastal Maine state park includes over 30 scenic hiking trails, including the Mt Battie trail, which offers elaborate views of Penobscot Bay and the surrounding mountains.
+This beautiful coastal Maine state park is home to over 30 scenic hiking trails, including the iconic Mt Battie trail, which impresses with elaborate views of Penobscot Bay and the surrounding mountains.
+A steep 1/2 mile climb will lead you to one of the most impressive overlooks in the state.
 Camping, picnicking, hiking, and winter sports such as snowshoeing and cross country skiing trails are also available within this 5500 acre park.
 Tip: A hiking stick comes in handy for this hike as well as any others in the area.